 Asbestos the name for a set of six naturally-occurring, fibrous minerals, commonly found in serpentinite, ultramafic, and mafic rocks.
 When the rocks are crushed open, asbestos can be gathered.
 In the past, asbestos was used in many industrial, commercial, and construction materials.
 Asbestos was because of its strong resistance to chemicals and heat, its strength and durability, affordability, and for its low electrical current.

 With more than $30 billion currently set aside in trust funds, you may qualify for substantial compensation if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.